surrey rankings property-market

 Methodology sources

-- Ranking approach: Median sold price across all residential transactions in a postcode over the trailing 12 months from the most recent HMLR data release; postcodes with fewer than 3 transactions in the window excluded
+• Ranking approach: Median sold price (PERCENTILE_CONT(0.5)) across all PPD category A residential transactions in an outcode over the trailing 12 months.
+Outcodes with fewer than 20 transactions in the window are excluded; outcodes that straddle London-borough or West-Sussex boundaries are excluded for scope cleanliness.

-- Addresses: Per PAF licensing rules, individual property addresses from HMLR PPD are not published.
-Postcodes and prices only.
+• Addresses: Per PAF licensing rules, individual property addresses from HMLR PPD are not published.
+Outcodes and aggregate prices only.

 Full methodology at /methodology/property-market.